Verifiable credentials

-Verifiable credentials (VCs) are an open standard for digital credentials.
+Verifiable credentials (VCs) are digital credentials which follow the relevant World Wide Web Consortium open standards.
 They can represent information found in physical credentials, such as a passport or license, as well as new things that have no physical equivalent, such as ownership of a bank account.
 They have numerous advantages over physical credentials, most notably that they're digitally signed, which makes them tamper-resistant and instantaneously verifiable.
-The security of verifiable credentials has been questioned.
-Verifiable credentials have also been subject to usability concerns.

 Verifiable credentials can be issued by anyone, about anything, and can be presented to and verified by everyone.
 The entity that generates the credential is called the Issuer.
 The credential is then given to the Holder who stores it for later use.
 The Holder can then prove something about themselves by presenting their credentials to a Verifier.

-Trust Model
+Trust model

-The holder of a verifiable credential sits at the center of a triangle of trust, mediating between issuer and verifier.
+The holder of a verifiable credential operates in a triangle of trust, mediating between issuer and verifier.